top of page

 Here are a few practical strategies to respond:

-1. Update Your LinkedIn Profile
+1. Update Your Social Media Profiles, Especially Your LinkedIn Profile

 Make sure your headline, about section, services, and keywords align with what potential clients are searching for.
 Use terms like "California estate planning attorney" or "insurance litigation lawyer" in your profile summary.
+This applies to all social media platforms as well.
+LinkedIn just offers more fields and options for you to optimize your profile - both personal and business.

-2. Align Your Messaging Across Platforms
+2. Align Your Brand Messaging Across Platforms

 Your website, social media, Google Business Profile, and directory listings should all say the same thing.
 Consistency builds authority.